Branksome Recreation Ground

 The site & the issues

 Branksome Rec (at c.90,000 sq.m.) provides the only significant public open space for the residents of East Poole.
-Located in Branksome West, the smallest and most densely populated ward in the Borough of Poole, it also serves the surrounding wards of Alderney, Branksome East and Newtown.
+Located in Branksome West, the smallest and most densely populated ward in Poole, it also serves the surrounding wards of Alderney, Branksome East and Newtown.
 In reaching these locations, the project will benefit approximately 38,000 local residents of all ages, interests and abilities, allowing all to enjoy the outdoor space and become more physically active.
 The project will also create opportunities for volunteering.

 Flooding of the Rec causes major problems throughout Autumn, Winter & Spring